 Finally, interest on reserves policy consists of varying the interest rate that the Fed pays on bank reserves, while holding monetary and credit policy fixed.
 The Financial Services Regulatory Relief Act of 2006 gave the Fed the authority starting in 2011 to pay interest on reserves for the first time in its history.
 In May 2008 the Fed asked Congress for immediate authority to pay interest on reserves, and the Fed began to pay interest on reserves in October 2008 to help put a floor under the federal funds rate.
 Interest on reserves works in that regard because depository institutions will not lend in the interbank market at interest below the rate they can earn on reserves held at the Fed.
-By winter 2008 the Fed cut its intended federal funds rate nearly to zero, so the authority to pay interest on reserves didn't matter much then.
+By winter 2008 the Fed cut its intended federal funds rate nearly to zero, and the authority to pay interest on reserves hasn't mattered much since then.
 Nevertheless, the Fed's request to expedite its power to pay interest on reserves was farsighted.
-The power to put a floor under the federal funds rate should provide the Fed with the mechanical capability to exit the zero bound on interest rate policy regardless of the size of its balance sheet.
+Interest on reserves should provide the Fed with the mechanical capability to exit the zero bound on interest rate policy regardless of the size of its balance sheet.
 I have more to say about that below.